goossens/ObjectTalk/docs-src/architecture/software.md

 ObjectTalk has a rich set of 3D components that can be used to create pretty 3D environments or games.
-Modern graphics techniques like Physically Based rendering (PBR), deferred and forward rendering, High Dynamic Range (HDR) pipelines, Screen-Space Ambient Occlusion (SSAO), and post-processing filter like bloom, depth-of-field, lens flatre, gamma correction and brightness are all available.
+Modern graphics techniques like Physically Based rendering (PBR), deferred and forward rendering, High Dynamic Range (HDR) pipelines, Screen-Space Ambient Occlusion (SSAO), and post-processing filter like bloom, depth-of-field, lens flare, gamma correction and brightness are all available.

 **Integrated Development Environment (IDE)**